 - Next, toss the chicken, onion, and zucchini with the marinade until fully coated.

-- Place everything into a baking dish and bake for thirty minutes.
+- Place everything into a baking dish.

 - Finally, serve over quinoa or rice.